morphorm22/morphdocs/docs/source/examples.rst

 Introduction
 ############

-This chapter will introduce the user to the optimization-based design capabilities in Morphorm through a series of tutorials.
-Each tutorial covers the all the steps required to sucessfully run a Morphorm optimization-based design problem.
-The tutorials will introduce users to topology and shape optimization concepts and how these concepts are applied to solve single- and multi-physics optimization-based design problems.
+This chapter will introduce the reader to the optimization-based design capabilities in Morphorm through a series of tutorials.
+Each tutorial will cover all the steps required to sucessfully run a Morphorm optimization-based design problem.
+The tutorials will introduce readers to topology and shape optimization concepts and show them how to apply these concepts to solve single- and multi-physics optimization-based design problems.
-Tutorials on Design of Experiment, Surrogate-Based Optimization, and Pareto Optimization are presented in this chapter to demonstrate users how to apply these optimization-based design methods to their problems.
-Furthermore, this chapter introduces the users to Design Under Uncertainty methods and explains how these design under uncertainty methods are applied to produce designs robust to inherent imperfections.
-A key feature of Morphorm is its ability to combine multiple optimization-based design methods to build automated end-to-end design workflows.
-This chapter will also present several tutorials explaining how multiple Morphorm optimization-based design methods can be combined to produce an automated end-to-end design workflow.
+Tutorials on Design of Experiment, Surrogate-Based Optimization, and Pareto Optimization are also presented in this chapter.
+Furthermore, this chapter introduces readers to Design Under Uncertainty concepts and shows readers how design under uncertainty methods can be applied to produce design solutions robust to inherent imperfections.
+Another key feature of Morphorm is its ability to combine multiple optimization-based design methods to build automated end-to-end design workflows.
+This chapter will present readers several tutorials explaining how one can combine multiple Morphorm optimization-based design pardigms to produce hands-off end-to-end design workflows.

 .. _examples_topt_sec: